 Lausanne’s vibe feels young and excitable — the Olympic City is home to a multitude of universities, not to mention a palace.
 Rent a room at that Lausanne Palace if you want to live like Marie Antoinette (post-cake, pre-beheading, of course).
 Start your day right with a spa visit, then follow it with a wine tasting at the gorgeous resort.
 (Who says vino is only for the nighttime?
 Obviously not us.)
 The view of Lake Geneva is unforgettable, and the Habana Bar downstairs is similarly intoxicating.
 Just wait for the piano player to come on — nightlife pianists are another sophisticated element of city life that the Swiss do very well.

 Next, head to Geneva.
 It’s the most international city in Switzerland, though it still retains that cozy, sophisticated feel — there’s a reason the Swiss call cities “boutique villages.”
-Stay at Beau-Rivage, another historic (and divine) property owned by the Sandoz Hotels group responsible for the sumptuousness of Lausanne Palace.
+Stay at Beau-Rivage, a historic (and divine) property overlooking the lake.
 Wine tastings are popular in Geneva too, as are boat rides on the gorgeous lake (always accessorized by a flock of swans).
 Assemble your friends for a dinner cruise on Lake Geneva, and visit both cities in one night — you can even go to France if you feel so inclined.
 But why bother leaving the country when Switzerland has everything your heart could possibly desire and even more?
 The only comforting thought during your return flight on Swiss Air will be, “I’ll come back next year.”
 Here’s to many returns.

 Where are you most excited to travel this autumn?
 Let us know @BritandCo!